Nov 15, 2022

 For any of the website-building methods above, you must take care of domain registration and web hosting.
 If you’re just starting and learning, you could also try our free web hosting services and upgrade later.

 2. Registering a Domain Name

 A domain name is the address visitors have to enter into their web browser when accessing your website.

 Here are some tips on how to come up with a good domain name:

 - Choose the best domain extension.
 There is a wide variety of domain extensions such as .net, .org, and .xyz.
-The most commonly used domain extension is .com.
+The most commonly used domain extension is .com domain.

 - Make it easy to remember.
 A good domain name is neither too short nor too long.
 It is easy to spell and pronounce.
 If you need ideas, try using a blog name generator.

 - Include your brand name or niche.
 If your food blog centers around a specific food product or niche, try your best to work your product name into it.
 When people remember your domain name, it is easier for them to access your site.